OpenTechStrategies/torque/extensions/PickSome/README.md

 ## Usage

 For logged in users, can enable PickSome by clicking "Start Picking" on the sidebar menu.
-Then each valid page (see `$wgPickSomePageRegex` below) will have a special banner that allows the user to pick this page.
+Then each valid page (see `$wgPickSomePage` below) will have a special banner that allows the user to pick this page.
 They can pick up to `<N>` proposals.
 All picked proposals will be viewable on the Special:PickSome page.

 ## Parameters

 * `$wgPickSomeNumberOfPicks` - The number of picks (defaulted to 2) each user can choose
+* `$wgPickSomePage` - Determines if a page can be picked.
-* `$wgPickSomePageRegex` - Regex for titles of pages that are pickable
+  * If a string, matches as a regex for titles of pages that are pickable
+  * If a function, gets passed a Title and needs to return a boolean

 ## Internationalization